-"Right you are, girl."
+“Right you are, girl.”

-"What's so amusing?"
-Mr. Matthews' baritone voice rumbled into the room ahead of him.
+“What’s so amusing?”
+Robert’s baritone voice rumbled into the room ahead of him.

-Lady Danfield sat up abruptly and announced, "The vicar is courting our Anne and I won't allow it,"
+Lady Danfield sat up stiffly and abruptly announced, “The vicar is courting our Miss Smithfield and I won’t allow it,”

-Anne's face heated.
-"It is of little consequence.
-I have as little grace for his sermons, as he has little grace for us," she said softly.
-"Too many rules.
-Not enough mercy."
+Anne’s face heated.
+“It’s of little consequence.
+I have as little grace for his sermons as he has for us,” she said softly.
+“Too many rules; not enough mercy.”

-"Heavens, those long sermons.
-The man can talk for hours about nothing," Lady Danfield said.
-"He probably puts God Himself to sleep."
+“Heavens, those long sermons.
+The man can talk for hours about nothing,” Lady Danfield said.
+“He probably puts God Himself to sleep.”

-Mr. Matthews moved to take a seat near his grandmother's chair.
-"I would think Miss Smithfield would be honored with a marriage proposal from the vicar.
-He doesn't have warts does he?"
+Robert moved to take a seat near his grandmother’s chair.
+“I would think Miss Smithfield would be honored by a marriage proposal from the vicar.
+He doesn’t have warts does he?”

-"He has invisible warts," Lady Danfield sniffed.
+“He has invisible warts,” Lady Danfield sniffed.

-"For shame, my lady, calling his mother a wart," Anne said in a low voice.
+“For shame, my lady, calling his mother a wart,” Anne said in a low, mischievous voice.

 Lady Danfield laughed.
-"Anne, dear, she's not invisible.
-She's glued to his side like a barnacle on a pier."
+“Anne dear, she’s not invisible—she’s glued to his side like a barnacle on a pier.”

-"Then we shall pity the woman who marries Mr. Worth?
-She will have to be a saint," Said Anne.
+“Then we shall pity the woman who marries Mr. Worth.
+She’ll have to be a saint,” said Anne.

-"A wealthy saint, at that."
-Lady Danfield wiped her eyes.
-"As long as it's not you, my dear.
-Pour Robert some tea, please."
+Lady Danfield wiped tears of mirth from her eyes.
+“As long as it’s not you, my dear.
+Pour my grandson some tea, please.”

-"Yes, ma'am."
-Anne moved to do as requested, careful not to bang the china.
+“Yes, ma’am.”
+Anne moved to do as requested, being careful not to rattle the china.
 Her hand brushed Robert’s fingers as she handed him his cup.
-She glanced down at him to find him watching her with an odd look in those dark eyes.
-She quickly returned to her handiwork.
+She glanced down at him; he was watching her with an odd look in his dark eyes.
+She quickly returned to her handwork.

-"So the vicar is calling upon you?"
-Robert said, returning to the topic and setting his cup down with a rattle.
-"Why didn't you say something?"
+“So the vicar is calling on you?”
+Robert asked, returning to the topic and setting his cup down with a rattle.
+“Why didn’t you say something this morning?”

 Anne and Lady Danfield both jumped at the abruptness of his tone.
-Anne quickly looked down at her handiwork as Lady Danfield gave her a speculative look.
+Anne quickly looked down at her handwork as Lady Danfield gave her a speculative look.

-"Anne dear, you can do so much better," Lady Danfield continued.
-"Besides, I couldn't call on you if you married Mr. Worth.
-You know I don't get along with that harpy of a mother."
+“Anne dear, you can do so much better,” Lady Danfield continued.
+“Besides, I couldn’t call on you if you married Mr. Worth, not with that harpy of a mother in the household.”

 Anne laughed quietly.
-"You have nothing to fear, my lady.
-I doubt it will come to anything."
+“You have nothing to fear.
+I doubt it will come to anything.”

-"Why is that?
-Surely the man is good enough for a baronet's daughter,” Robert accused.
+“Why is that?
+Surely the man is good enough for a baronet’s daughter,” Robert asserted, with a seed of accusation in his voice.

 Anne glared at him.
-"If I loved him, I'd marry him."
+“If I loved him, I’d marry him.”